JakeWharton/pidcat/README.md

 coming from your app.
 Unfortunately, because the process ID changes every time you deploy to the phone it becomes a challenge to grep for the right thing.

-This script solves that problem by filtering by application package.
+This script solves that problem by filtering the logs by application package name.
 Supply the target package as the sole argument to the python script and enjoy a more convenient development process.

     pidcat com.oprah.bees.android